TeppoJouttenus/curating/modules/curate.md

 # Big Picture Goal

 Before we jump into the details, we want to explain what we’re aiming for with content curation.
-That way you can be creative and proactive in driving towards that goal.
+That way you can be creative in driving towards that goal.

 Outlearn is focused on serving professional software developers.
 We are explicitly NOT focused on people who are learning to code for the first time.
 We're all about the pros, and our content should reflect that.

 There are lots of websites and newsletters covering great learning resources for pro developers.
 But, in our experience, none of them really gather all the best stuff in one place on an on-going basis.
-That's what we're building with our Outlearn topic stream.
+That's what we're building with our Outlearn topic streams.

 We want every Outlearn topic stream to be the best place to get up to speed and stay up to speed on the topic in question.
 If there is a learning resource on the web that pro devs interested in topic X really must know about, it HAS to be there in the Outlearn topic stream for X.

-Your job as a curator is to deliver on this vision by delivering a superior content discovery experience for pro developers.
+Your job as a curator is to deliver on this vision by creating a superior content discovery experience for pro developers.
 It's about breadth, depth, relevance, and freshness.
-If your topic area is indisputably superior to all other web destinations on all these dimensions, you're dong a great job.
+If your topic area is indisputably superior to all other web destinations on all these dimensions, you're doing a great job.

 <!-- @task, "hasDeliverable" : true, "text" : "What websites or services do you personally use to find awesome content?
 List as many as you want." -->